davidmead/eleventy-sample/posts/2016-01-02-foodspotting.md

 - photo

 imgSRC: /img/foodspotting/5699075.jpg
-imgAlt: Cherry Cake Donut and coffee on a counter
+imgALT: Cherry Cake Donut and coffee on a counter

 restaurantName: Biagio's Donut Shop & Pizzeria
 caption: They make the best donuts.
 This is my favorite.